-The total prior emissions of ammonia over Europe for the inversion period (January - June), the posterior emissions for years 2016-2019 and the posterior emissions during the lockdown year 2020 (January - June) are plotted in Figure 2 (the results from inversions using EC6G4 and VD prior emissions are illustrated in Figure S 2 and S 3).
-The total prior ammonia emitted between January and June in Europe were equal to 1061 kt (Figure 2a).
-To check whether calculated changes in 2020 were due to meteorology and avoid misinterpretation of our findings, inverse calculations of ammonia were performed for the reference years 2016-2019 (January-June) using respective observations from CrIS and exactly the same set-up as the one described in section 2 (Methods).
-The total posterior emissions of ammonia over Europe for the reference period (2016 - 2019) were estimated to be 1665±330 kt (4-y mean±SD) or 57% higher than the prior (Figure 2b).
-Finally, for January-June 2020 the derived emission estimates were equal to 1568±732 kt (posterior±uncertainty) (Figure 2c).
-This is 48% higher than the prior and 6% lower than the posterior emissions of January-June 2016-2019.
+are illustrated in Figs. S2 and S3).
+The total prior ammonia emitted between January and June in Europe was equal to 1061 kt (Fig. 2a).
+To check whether the changes calculated in 2020 were due to meteorology and to avoid misinterpretation of our findings, inverse calculations of ammonia were performed for the reference years of 2016-2019 (January- June) using the observations from CrIS and exactly the same set-up as the one described in Sect.
+2 (Methods).
+The total posterior emissions of ammonia over Europe for the reference period (2016-2019) were estimated to be 1665 ± 330 kt (4-year mean \pm SD), or 57 % higher than the prior (Fig. 2b).
+Finally, for January-June 2020, the emission estimates derived were equal to 1568 ± 732 kt (posterior \pm uncertainty) (Fig. 2c).
+This is 48 % higher than the prior and 6 % lower than the posterior emissions of January-June 2016-2019.

-The weekly-average evolution of prior and posterior emissions of ammonia over Europe (January to June) for 2016-2019 show a similar pattern with small year-to-year variability (Figure

-2d,e), and similar temperatures (Figure S 4) thus insignificant impact from the prevailing meteorology that would justify change in emissions due to volatilisation.
-The weekly posterior ammonia emissions over Europe changed during the lockdown period (2020) as compared to the reference years (Figure 2f).
-Satellites and national monitoring measurements of ammonia show that emissions peak in spring (March) and late-summer in Europe (Van Damme et al., 2022) corresponding to the two main fertilization periods (Paulot et al., 2014).
-Ammonia abundances are however high throughout the entire spring-summer period due to agriculture associated with rising temperature (Sutton et al., 2013).
-Ammonia posterior emissions in 2020 declined by -9.8% as compared to the same period over the previous four years (2016-2019, Figure 2f).
-Although the obtained posterior emissions for the reference period (dashed grey line and shade) are very similar to those of 2020, (solid blue line and shade in Figure 2f), emissions during lockdown period in 2020 dropped substantially, outside of the deviation of the emissions in the reference period (Figure 2f).
+The weekly average evolution of prior and posterior emissions of ammonia over Europe (January to June) for 2016-2019 shows a similar pattern, with small year-to-year variability (Fig. 2d, e) and similar temperatures (Fig. S4), thus there is no significant impact from the prevailing meteorology that would justify the change in emissions due to volatilization.
+The weekly posterior ammonia emissions over Europe changed during the lockdown period (2020) compared to the reference years (Fig. 2f).
+Satellites and national monitoring measurements of ammonia show that emissions peak in spring (March) and late summer in Europe (Van Damme et al., 2022), corresponding to the two main fertilization periods (Paulot et al., 2014).
+Ammonia abundances are, however, high throughout the entire spring-summer period due to agriculture associated with rising temperature (Sutton et al., 2013).
+Ammonia posterior emissions in the period of 15 March-30 April 2020 (European lockdown) declined by -9.8 % compared to the same period over the previous 4 years (2016-2019; Fig. 2f).
+Although the posterior emissions obtained for the reference period (dashed grey line and shading) are very similar to those from 2020 (solid blue line and shade in Fig. 2f), emissions during the lockdown period in 2020 dropped substantially, outside of the deviation in the emissions in the reference period (Fig. 2f).

-3.2 Uncertainty of the posterior emissions
+3.2 Uncertainty in the posterior emissions

-As described in section 2.3 in more detail, we considered 4° surroundings of each spatial element of our inversion domain from which the CrIS observations were used in the inverse problem.
-This means that 45 spatial elements in CrIS space were used, with six vertical levels each, for each of the 26 temporal emission elements.
-To calculate the associated uncertainty of the posterior estimates, we tested two sources of uncertainty: (i) how different surroundings for each spatial element affect posterior emissions of ammonia and (ii) how the use of different prior emissions affects posterior ammonia.
-We organized a series of sensitivity tests using surroundings covering 2°, 3° and 4° from each grid-cell.
-This selection is realistic as it was shown previously in Cao et al. (2020) for the construction of prior emission error covariance matrix.
-For the second source of uncertainty, we performed the same inversion using not only EC6G4 and VD priors, but also adding results using two more datasets for ammonia (in total four), which have 10 times higher emissions, namely EGG and NE (see section 2.3).
+As described in Sect.
+2.3 in more detail, we considered the 4° surroundings of each spatial element in our inversion domain from which the CrIS observations were used in the inverse problem.
+This means that 45 spatial elements in CrIS space were used, each with six vertical levels, for each of the 26 temporal emission elements.
+To calculate the associated uncertainty in the posterior estimates, we tested two sources of uncertainty: (i) how different surroundings for each spatial element affect posterior emissions of ammonia and (ii) how the use of different prior emissions affects posterior ammonia.
+We organized a series of sensitivity tests using the surroundings that are 2, 3, and 4° from each grid cell.
+This selection is realistic, as it was shown previously in Cao et al. (2020) for the construction of a prior emission error covariance matrix.
+For the second source of uncertainty, we performed the same inversion using not only EC6G4 and VD priors but also results from two more datasets for ammonia (in total four), which have 10-times-higher emissions, namely EGG and NE (see Sect.
+2.3).